 CSR

-Optimising fresh water management and helping for the oceans’ preservation
+Optimising fresh water management and helping to preserve marine resources

 Due to the nature of its industrial processes, ENGIE pays particular attention to water management in its energy production and wastewater treatment processes.
 Since water is an essential resource for life, the availability and quality of water resources are two key priorities for the planet.
 The droughts of recent years have only reinforced the need for action.
-ENGIE works on these issues by implementing operational measures and by lending ideas to international discussions on this issue including the OECD and the CEO Water Mandate.
+ENGIE works on these issues by implementing operational measures and by lending ideas to international discussions on this issue including the United Nations CEO Water Mandate and the OECD Water Governance Initiative.

 The oceans, key elements in carbon capture, are also threatened by human activity.
-ENGIE's activities interact with this resource directly, through the cooling of certain power plants or the heating of liquefied gas, desalination or offshore wind power, and indirectly, through hydraulic structures on rivers, greenhouse gas emissions, atmospheric discharges or waste produced.
+ENGIE's activities interact with this resource directly, through the cooling of power plants or the heating of liquefied gas, desalination, offshore wind power, or through hydraulic structures on rivers, and indirectly via greenhouse gas emissions, atmospheric discharges or waste produced.

 The commitments of the Group